Wu Chi-wai: Legal cases

 Wu was arrested on 1 November 2020, along with six other democratic councillors, in connection with a melee that broke out in the Legislative Council on 8 May 2020.
 On that day, Starry Lee, the incumbent chair of the House Committee of the Legislative Council, had attempted to commence a meeting of the committee after extended stalling tactics of the pan-democratic camp over the previous months.

 On 8 December 2020, Wu was arrested for allegedly inciting and participating in the unauthorized 1 July march that year.
 Seven other democrats were arrested the same day on similar charges.

 On 6 January 2021, Wu was among 53 members of the pro-democratic camp who were arrested under the national security law, specifically its provision regarding subversion.
 The group stood accused of organizing and/or participating in unofficial primary elections held by the camp in July 2020.
 During the arrest, police allegedly found a BN(O) passport belonging to Wu, a breach of bail conditions for the illegal assembly charge, which included the surrender of all travel documents.
 Wu was detained at a Correctional Services facility until a hearing on 8 January at West Kowloon Court.
 At that hearing, Wu was found to have breached bail conditions, had his bail revoked, and was detained due to the magistrate seeing a substantial risk of Wu absconding.
 On 7 May 2021, High Court judge Esther Toh granted Wu an emergency bail application to attend his father's funeral, in an appeal of the Correctional Services Department's earlier refusal.

 On 30 May 2024, Wu was convicted by a Hong Kong national security court of conspiring to commit subversion, and on 19 November 2024, he was sentenced to 4 years and 5 months’ incarceration.
-He can therefore expect to be held until 2026.
+On 30 June 2026, he was released from Stanley Prison.

+On 8 July 2024, the court continued hearing mitigation pleas for the Kowloon East candidates in the Hong Kong 47 national security case.
+Defence counsel made submissions on sentencing principles, suggesting that if the court adopted the three‑tier penalty framework under Article 22 of the National Security Law, Wu Chi‑wai should be categorised at the second tier, namely an "active participant" rather than an organiser or principal offender.
+Several former senior government officials, including Anthony Cheung and Law Chi‑kwong, submitted mitigation letters on Wu’s behalf.
+They described Wu as a civil, rational, and pragmatic politician, even when he disagreed with government policy.

+On the morning of June 30, 2026, Wu returned to his residence after being released from prison.